-Luckily Puerto Rico is actually an awesome place to travel solo and it’s safe too!
+Puerto Rico is actually an awesome place to travel solo and it’s safe too!
 There are all sorts of adventures you can have on this amazing Caribbean island.
-But we have a few solo travel tips for Puerto Rico to make sure you have the best time ever and stay safe…
+But I have a few solo travel tips for Puerto Rico to make sure you have the best time ever and stay safe…

 - Let people know where you’re going and don’t go off the grid.
 A solo travel adventure anywhere doesn’t mean you have to cut yourself off from your friends and family back home.

 - Make friends with other travellers.
 This will help beat the solo travel blues!
-Get chatting to people at your accommodation, make a few drinking buddies, maybe even fun peeps to explore the rest of Puerto Rico with.
+Get chatting to people at your accommodation, make a few drinking buddies, and maybe even fun peeps to explore the rest of Puerto Rico with.

 - Keep emergency numbers at the top of your phonebook.
 In case something happens, you’ll want to call someone quickly.

 - Travel with a sim card.
-This will help you with everything from maps so you don’t end up getting lost, being able to check restaurant reviews on the move, updating Facebook, talking to your family – everything.
+This will help you with everything from maps so you don’t end up getting lost to being able to check restaurant reviews on the move, updating Facebook, talking to your family – everything.

 - Ask locals about what to do, where to go, places to eat and drink, etc. This is the best way to find the best spots in Puerto Rico.

 - Avoid getting too drunk when you’re out at night.
-It’s fun, we know, but getting completely wasted is not a good way to stay safe.
-Losing your senses can not only mean you don’t know your way home, but it’s also a good way to make some pretty bad judgment calls as well.
+It’s fun, I know, but getting completely wasted is not a good way to stay safe.

 So there you have it.
 Puerto Rico is safe for solo travellers and it’s an awesome place to explore, even by yourself.
-We’re not going to lie, it’s a pretty epic place to travel solo.
+I’m not going to lie, it’s a pretty epic place to travel solo.
 Just be sure to keep your wits about you!